 Medical & Paramedical Sciences

-Medical Sciences at ECU offers a range of undergraduate courses including Biomedical Science, Human Biology and Paramedical Science, which can lead to careers in medicine, medical science, research, and emergency medical services.
+ECU's Medical Sciences offers a range of courses including Biomedical Science, Medical Science and Paramedical Science, laying the groundwork to careers in medicine, medical science, research, education and emergency medical services.

 ECU's Partnerships Ensure the Road is Open for Medical Science Students